 Hora Sfakion, Crete

-The adorable little village of Hora Sfakion is pretty off-the-beaten-path anyway, but better still, there are plenty of fascinating walking trails in the area that lead to ruins, caves and ancient monuments.
+The adorable little village of Hora Sfakion is pretty off-the-beaten-path anyway.
+Better still, there are plenty of fascinating walking trails in the area that lead to ruins, caves, and ancient monuments.
 One such trail leads to the cave of Agios Antonios, a tiny little chapel, Roman shrines, and an ancient beehive facility.

 The Cave of Agios Antonios